Peer Assisted Learning Support (PALS) Team

 Conditions of Employment

 This position is required to work remotely, on campus, or a combination of both.

 Personal computer with Internet access; audio/microphone capability is required.

 $19/hour (returning PALS tutor)

 How to Apply

-Applications for NSCC Peer Assisted Learning Program 2021-22.
-Resume and cover letter is required when applying online.
+Applications for NSCC Peer Assisted Learning Program 2022-23.
+Resume is required when applying online.
 We will confirm your application by email, indicating that we have received it.
 If you’re invited to an interview, an NSCC representative will email you.
 All interviews are online and applicants will need access to the Internet, a computer and audio/microphone capabilities.

 Deadline for Applications

 Funding for the PALS program has not been confirmed for 2022-23.